Pankaj Bhadouria

-Early life
+Early life and education

 Born on 14 July 1971 in New Delhi to Vinod Khanna and Priya Khanna, Pankaj is the elder of their two children with one younger brother.

 She lost her father at the age of 13 years and her mother when she was 22.

 She did her schooling from Kendriya Vidyalaya, New Delhi and finished her higher education in Lucknow.
 She did her bachelor's degree in English, master's degree in English literature from Lucknow University, and then she also did her bachelor's degree in education from Lucknow University to prepare herself for her chosen career.

+Personal life

 She is married to Charu Samarth and has two children, a daughter, Sonalika Bhadouria and a son, Siddhant Bhadouria.